Huppert's Conjecture for finite simple exceptional groups of Lie type: Character degrees of simple exceptional groups of Lie type

-According to Lusztig, there is a natural partition of $\Irr(L),$ where the union runs over $H^*$-conjugacy classes of semisimple elements.
-The irreducible characters of $L$ in $\mathcal{E}(L,1)$ are call {\em unipotent characters} of $L.$ The unipotent character degrees of simple exceptional groups of Lie type are given explicitly in \cite[13.9]{Car85}.
-Moreover for each $s,$ there is a bijection map such that for any $\chi\in\mathcal{E}(L,s),$ the degree of $\chi$ is given by (see for example \cite{Malle99}).
+According to Deligne - Lusztig theory (see \cite{Car85,DM,GM}), there is a natural partition of $\Irr(L),$ where the union runs over $H^*$-conjugacy classes of semisimple elements.
+The irreducible characters of $L$ in $\mathcal{E}(L,1)$ are {\em unipotent characters} of $L.$ The unipotent character degrees of simple exceptional groups of Lie type are given explicitly in \cite[13.9]{Car85}.
+Moreover for each $s,$ there is a bijection map such that for each $\chi\in\mathcal{E}(L,s),$ the degree of $\chi$ is given by (see for example \cite{Malle99}).
 The {\em semisimple character} corresponding to the conjugacy class with representative $s$ is the character $\chi_s$ such that $\psi_s(\chi_s)$ is the principal character of $\Centralizer_{H^*}(s).$ In this case $\chi_s(1)=|H^*:\Centralizer_{H^*}(s)|.$

-By results of Lusztig, we know that all the unipotent characters of $L$ are trivial on the center of $L,$ therefore they are exactly all the unipotent characters of $H\cong L/Z(L).$ Moreover, by result of G. Malle in \cite{Malle08}, all unipotent characters of $H$ extend to $\Aut(H),$ apart from some exceptions (see \cite[Theorem~2.5]{Malle08}).
+By results of Lusztig (see \cite{Malle08}), we know that all the unipotent characters of $L$ are trivial on the center of $L$; therefore, they are exactly all the unipotent characters of $H\cong L/Z(L).$ Moreover, unipotent characters of $H$ extend to $\Aut(H),$ apart from some exceptions (see \cite[Theorem~2.5]{Malle08}).
 This fact will be used frequently in the proofs of Steps $2$ and $3.$ Some results on semisimple characters of $L$ can be found in \cite[Lemma~2.5]{Dolfi}.
 In Table \ref{Tab1}, we list the $p$-parts of the degrees of some unipotent characters of finite simple groups of Lie type in characteristic $p$.
+Note that we follow the ATLAS notation \cite{ATLAS} for finite simple groups of Lie type.

-All the results in this section are based on the data given in \cite{Lubweb}.
-From this, we can extract all the information about the character degrees of both $L$ and $H^*,$ the simply connected and adjoint versions of the simple exceptional group of Lie type $H.$ Note that if $d:=|Z(L)|=|H^*:H|$ is trivial, then all these versions of $H$ are isomorphic and we will obtain the character degrees of the simple group $H.$ Otherwise, we only know that $\cd(H)\subseteq \cd(L)$ and every character degree of $H$ must divide some degree of $H^*.$
+The results in this section are based on the data given in \cite{Lubweb}.
+From this, we can extract all the information about the character degrees of both $L$ and $H^*,$ the simply connected and adjoint versions of the simple exceptional group of Lie type $H.$ Note that if $d:=|Z(L)|=|H^*:H|$ is trivial, then all these versions of $H$ are isomorphic and we obtain the character degrees of the simple group $H.$ Otherwise, we only know that $\cd(H)\subseteq \cd(L)$ and every character degree of $H$ divides some degree of $H^*.$

-We are now ready to obtain the results on the character degree sets of finite simple exceptional groups of Lie type.
+We are now ready to list the results on the character degree sets of finite simple exceptional groups of Lie type.
 From now on we assume that $q=p^f$ is a power of a prime $p,$ where $f\geq 1$ and $H$ is isomorphic to one of the following simple groups: